-ACCESS Hold-Off Period: is a period of time during which a module rejects READ or WRITE accesses.
-There are a number of different reasons why a module might exercise ACCESS hold-off, which are specified in the relevant section of this specification, with maximum durations specified in chapter 10.
+ACCESS Hold-Off Period: is a period during which a module rejects any READ or WRITE access by the host.

+ACCESS Rejection: A module may reject ACCESS by the host (see B.3.9.2).
+There are several reasons why a module might reject ACCESS, which are specified in the relevant section of this specification, with maximum durations specified in chapter 10.
+See also Transaction rejection a.k.a Transaction Hold-Off.